12 Small Healthy Habits to do Everyday

 It’s no wonder people throw in the towel before their habits have a chance to change!
 I say it all the time, it’s consistency that’s key.
 For real results, your new actions have to become habits.

 Still, you can’t upend your every bad habit and expect to not go crazy!
-Adopting small changes and getting comfortable with them before tackling the next one is much more approachable and you’ll be more likely to stick with them until they are second nature.
+Making small changes, and getting comfortable with them before tackling the next one, is more realistic.
+Plus, you’ll be more likely to stick with them until they are second nature.

-Go for the salad or fruit/veggies instead of fries/chips as a side.
+Opt for the salad or fruit/veggies instead of fries/chips as a side when ordering out.

-Be prepared for afternoon energy slumps with nuts, string cheese or fruit in your desk, at home, or in the car so they are always within reach.
+Be prepared for afternoon energy slumps with nuts, string cheese or fruit.
+Keep a stash in your desk, at home, or in the car so they are always within reach.

 If you drink coffee, drink COFFEE.
 Avoid the sweet coffee drinks you don’t know the ingredients of.
 Many contain over 400 calories and more sugar than you should have in a day!

 Meet your friends for a post-work walk, coffee or window shopping instead of a happy hour of drinks and apps.

 Listen to your Apple Watch or Fitbit when it reminds you to stand.
-Or, set an alarm yourself) and get a reminder to standup and take a lap or do a few calf raises to get the blood flowing to your muscles.
+Or, set an alarm for every hour.
+Take a lap, or do a few calf raises, to get the blood flowing to your muscles.
 No amount of exercise will make up for sitting for hours on end!

-Take the stairs whenever feasible (i.e. not carrying luggage or going to a meeting on the 85th floor!)
+Take the stairs whenever feasible (i.e. not carrying luggage or going to the 85th floor!)

-Take a walk with your spouse and/or kids when you get home and catch up on their day.
+Take a walk with your spouse and/or kids to catch up on their day.

-Do calf raises or squats while brushing your teeth or drying your hair, standing in line, waiting for the microwave, etc. I do this, it’s not that crazy!)
+Do calf raises or squats while brushing your teeth, drying your hair, standing in line, waiting for the microwave, etc. I do this all the time, it’s not that crazy!